Today almost every home and small home office has a home network, and an Internet connection.

 - How to Set Up a Home Network

 - Powerline Networking Guide -How To Setup HomePlug Adapters

 - How to Setup A Secure Wireless Home Network

-Home networks use TPC/IP and although you don’t need to be a TPC/IP expert you should at least understand the basics, particularly how devices are addressed.
+Home networks use TPC/IP and although you don’t need to be a TPC/IP expert you should at least understand the basics, particularly device addressing and address allocation.

 Home Automation Networks – Z-Wave, Zigbee

 Smart home devices are almost all wireless devices.
-Because the initial requirement was for low powered devices the Wi-FI wireless technology that is used on TCP/IP based networks was not considered suitable.
+The initial requirement of these devices was for low powered devices which meant that Wi-FI wireless technology that is used on TCP/IP based networks was not considered suitable.